 It's not often you see a soup that's equally tasty and pretty.
-This red cabbage soup is vibrant in colour and bold in taste while being the perfect nutrient-rich meal for a cold day.
+This red cabbage soup is vibrant in color and bold in taste while being the perfect nutrient-rich meal for a cold day.

 If you've been on Vegan Cocotte before, you may have noticed that I'm all about quick and easy plant-based recipes.